Collision Repair Technician

 Kaihangarau Tinana Waka

-Collision repair technicians repair or replace body parts of cars, trucks or other vehicles that have been damaged.
+Collision repair technicians repair and replace damaged body parts of cars and other vehicles.

 Collision repair technicians usually earn

-Pay varies depending on skills, experience and qualifications.
+Pay for collision repair technicians varies depending on qualifications and experience.

-- Apprentice collision repair technicians may start on the minimum training wage, the minimum wage, or a little more.
-Pay for apprentices usually increases as they gain skills and unit standards.
+- Apprentices may start out on the training minimum wage, the minimum wage, or a little more.

-- Very experienced collision repair technicians or those running their own business may earn more than this.
+- Very experienced collision repair technicians or those running their own business may earn more than this, but for those who are self-employed, income depends on the success of their business.

 - PAYE.net.nz website - use this calculator to convert pay and salary information